Shopify/liquid/filters/size.md

 ---
 title: size
+description: Liquid filter that returns the number of characters in a string or the number of items in an array.
 ---

 Returns the number of characters in a string or the number of items in an array. `size` can also be used with dot notation (for example, `{% raw %}{{ my_string.size }}{% endraw %}`).
 This allows you to use `size` inside  tags such as conditionals.